kumahq/kuma-website/app/_src/explore/inspect-api.md

 ```

 {% warning %}
-In order to retrieve a config dump in a Multizone deployment, `kumactl` should be pointed to a zone CP
+To retrieve a config dump in a Multizone deployment, `kumactl` should be pointed to a zone CP
 Global CPs don't have access to envoy config dumps.
 This is [a limitation that will be resolved in an upcoming release](https://github.com/kumahq/kuma/issues/3789).
 {% endwarning %}